aehrc/VariantSpark/README.md

     veriant-spaek --spark ... --conf "spark.hadoop.fs.default.name=file:///" ... -- importance  ... -of output.csv

-You can also use the full URI with the schema to address any filesystem, e.g.:
+You can also use the full URI with the schema to address any filesystem for both input and output files e.g.:

     veriant-spaek --spark ... --conf "spark.hadoop.fs.default.name=file:///" ... -- importance  -if hdfs:///user/data/input.csv ... -of output.csv